108th Wing: Return to state control

 Once activated, the wing was deployed to Chaumont-Semoutiers Air Base, France.
 However, only a portion of the 108th TFW deployed to France due to DOD budget limitations.
 This consisted of 28 F-84F's of the 141st TFS and officers and airmen from all three squadrons, with the remaining aircraft and personnel remaining on active duty at their home stations.
 The first elements of the 108th deployed to Chaumont from McGuire AFB on 16 October with the last aircraft and personnel arriving on 6 November.
 The ground units deployed by sealift, with the deployed elements reaching Chaumont by 17 November.

 In France, the deployed elements of the 108th TFW were designated the 7108th Tactical Wing on 20 November due to the reduced strength of the wing in Europe.
 The primary mission of the 7108th was to provide close air support to the Seventh Army in Europe under the direction of Ground Forward Air Controllers.
 To accomplish this mission, up to 30 sorties were flown each day.
 Pilots and aircraft were rotated back and forth from Atlantic City and Richmond in order for all pilots in the wing to become familiar with flying conditions at Chaumont and to teach USAFE operational procedures.

 The deployment to France ended in October 1962 and the wing returned to New Jersey state control.
 The 119th TFS expanded to group size with the activation of the 177th Tactical Fighter Group.
 Immediately following this action, their F-84Fs were replaced by North American F-86H Sabres.
 The 141st TFS, having left their F-84F's in France, were re-equipped with F-86H's upon their return.

-In April 1964, the 108th traded their Sabrejets in for the F-105B "Thunderchief". the 108th was the first Air National Guard unit to fly twice the speed of sound.
-In May 1981, the F-4D Phantom II replaced the F-105s, and in 1985, they were upgraded to the F-4E Phantom II.
+In April 1964, the 108th traded their Sabrejets in for the Republic F-105 Thunderchief. the 108th was the first Air National Guard unit to fly twice the speed of sound.
+In May 1981, the McDonnell F-4D Phantom II replaced the F-105s, and in 1985, they were upgraded to the F-4E Phantom II.